Are Sugar Alcohols Keto?

 - It has a laxative effect.

-- It’s toxic to dogs and can kill them.
-So keep products containing xylitol out of reach of your furry friends.
-(25)
+- It’s highly toxic to dogs.
+Be sure to keep products containing xylitol out of reach of your furry friends.
+(22)

-- It has the smallest laxative effect compared to other sugar alcohols (26).
+- It has the smallest laxative effect when compared to other sugar alcohols (23).

-- It has no negative effect on dental health, with some studies showing it can actually prevent tooth decay.
-(27
+- It has no negative effect on dental health, with some research showing it can actually prevent tooth decay.
+(24)

-- It has no effect on your blood sugar or insulin levels (28).
+- It has no effect on your blood glucose or insulin levels (25).

-- Eating large amounts (over 50g) can cause an upset stomach, nausea and (in some cases) hives.
-(29)
+- Eating large amounts (over 50g) can cause an upset stomach, nausea and (in some rare cases) hives.
+(26)

 - Has a slightly minty taste or cooling effect when eaten.